 The city maintains an extensive portable works collection that includes more than 1,000 works of art that are displayed in public buildings.

 Temporary commissions include a range of short-term projects that provide professional development for artists and that respond to selected locations or opportunities.
 Temporary projects may include media commissions, temporary sculpture, changing displays, banners or other displays for a limited time.

 5. On-Going Integrated Projects

 The city has commissioned a number of artist-designed amenities that may be integrated with new construction or renovation.
 On-going projects include opportunities such as display banners that are periodically changed to provide new content.

 The city must periodically refurbish public artwork that is part of the city’s collection.
 Sometimes it is necessary to modify existing artworks to adjust to changing site conditions or to renew the appearance of existing artworks that have been exposed to the elements.
 These modifications go beyond routine artwork maintenance activities.

 7. Master Planning

 The city periodically develops public art master plans to determine the best opportunities for incorporating art into public projects.
 Such master plans often recommend specific projects or series of project, and where they should be sited to achieve the greatest public benefit.

-From top: Art is a Guaranty of Sanity, 2006 - Louise Bourgeois; Her Secret is Patience, 2009 - Janet Eckelman; Mountain Pass Bridge, 1998 - Laurie Lundquist; Take the Long Way Home, (Happy Valley Road Park and Ride), 2010 - Mary Lucking; Waterworks, (AZ Falls), 2003 - Mags Harries and Lajos Heder; Ponderosa Stables, 2010 - Kevin Berry; 7th Avenue Pedestrian Bridge, 1997 - Ed Carpenter
+Photos From top: Art is a Guaranty of Sanity, 2006 - Louise Bourgeois; Her Secret is Patience, 2009 - Janet Echelman; Mountain Pass Bridge, 1998 - Laurie Lundquist; Take the Long Way Home, (Happy Valley Road Park and Ride), 2010 - Mary Lucking; Waterworks, (AZ Falls), 2003 - Mags Harries and Lajos Heder; Ponderosa Stables, 2010 - Kevin Berry; 7th Avenue Pedestrian Bridge, 1997 - Ed Carpenter